20 Great Part-Time Jobs for Retirees Who Aren’t Ready to Call It Quits

 As much as this is a remote job, it is definitely a people-person retirement job.
 You are likely to be talking to someone who is upset or unhappy, and you are the first line of communication for the company you are representing.
 You need to be capable of being friendly and helpful in the face of unpleasant conversation.

-As such, typical hourly pay is $15 as a call center representative.
+As such, typical hourly wage for a as a call center representative is just under $17.

 15. Freelance Bartender

 Freelance bartending doesn’t require bartending school and can earn you good money working at large events or small, private parties.
 Hourly pay for freelance bartenders can be anywhere from $20 to $50 even before tips.

 If you can memorize lots of cocktail recipes, if you have an outgoing personality and a steady hand, and if you’re willing to cut people off if needed, this could be a fit for you.
 Your best bet might be starting out tending bar for people you know and then building a network of referrals.

 Plan on some up-front costs, such as a portable bar (if the host doesn’t have one) and basic bar tools.
 The host is expected to supply the alcohol and mixers.
 And to protect against possible liability you might want to consider an annual liability policy.